What is an Ohio Marijuana Surety Bond?

-Medical marijuana entities applying for medical marijuana dispensary and cultivator licenses are required to demonstrate their financial stability by posting a surety bond issued by an authorized surety bond company.
-Medical marijuana entities that require surety bonds include any medical marijuana cultivator, processor, dispensary or testing laboratory operating in Ohio.
+Medical marijuana entities applying for medical marijuana dispensary and cultivator licenses are required to demonstrate their financial stability by posting a Marijuana-Cannabis Surety Bond issued by an authorized surety bond company.
+Medical marijuana entities that require surety bonds include any medical marijuana cultivator, processor, dispensary, or testing laboratory operating in Ohio.

 Ohio will license 60 dispensaries, 24 cultivators (as of present), and 40 processors statewide.
 Each of these functions has its own licensing and fee structure, plus other security plan and disclosure requirements.

 Medical Marijuana License Bond

 A Medical Marijuana License Bond is for medical marijuana entities that need to provide sufficient evidence of financial responsibility before the issuance of a Certificate of Operation.
 This bond ensures that the entity will engage legally and ethically in its medical marijuana business dealings.
 If the entity fails to adhere to the rules and provisions of the state, a claim will be made against the bond, and the Certification of Operation will be revoked.

 Like all surety bonds, the Ohio Marijuana Surety Bond involves three parties:

 - Obligee: the State Department of Commerce; under provisions by the Ohio Medical Marijuana Control Program